akerlytics/akerlytics.github.io/_contributions/en/contributions.md

 <!-- @#international-validation -->
 <!-- #endregion -->

-Eventually, there will be a favored way of proving voting/deciding privilèges as beneficiaries of each nations acording there country's unmeasurable wealth.
+Eventually, there will be a favored way of proving voting/deciding privilèges, for now an alternative or base method can be establishe as per our needs of *the Peoples*.

+as beneficiaries of each nations acording there country's unmeasurable wealth.

 X, or Twitter, would be a suitable, minimal cencership accès to information produced by other humain supplier, with internationnal technology to support.

 *Prefered requirements for international ID system proposition*:
 Have an independent entity, like X, manage the proof of address with citizenship of people within voting ages, of all genders, within their federaly divided geographical regions.

-All yougnger ones must have established data collection protections of the ighest level as a principal goal.
+All minors up to adulthood must have established data collection protections of the ighest level as a principal goal.
 Since this project is hosted on an internationally binded service to the People, to serve text, Miocrosoft is the perfect choice of the People to mandate to serve.

 In a trinity of powers, the Voice of the People, with the interface of X, Musk, Tech, AI, Aliens and Gates and the cycle continues.. back to the People.
 It's not a perfect wheel, it's the strongest shape of power.